jun-simons/ChronoGraph/README.md

 - *CMake 3.14* or later
 - A C++17-capable compiler (e.g. GCC 7+, Clang 5+)
 - GoogleTest (or internet access: by default, GTest is fetched by CMake's FetchContent)
+- For using ChronoGraph in python, see additional requirements in binding documentation

 ## Getting Started